-Squid is one of the best “all around” baits an angler can have.
+Squid is one of the best “all-around” baits an angler can have.
 It’s quite effective, it’s fairly cheap, comes frozen and you won’t have to go through the trouble of keeping it alive (unless of course, you choose to fish with live squid).
 Squid strips also go very well in combination with other baits, creating very appealing presentations for various fish that you may target.

-As rule of thumb, if you want to use squid as bait, it’s best to opt for the thickest squid “tubes” or “cones”.
+As a rule of thumb, if you want to use squid as bait, it’s best to opt for the thickest squid “tubes” or “cones”.
 They should be available in supermarkets or tackle and bait shops.
 This type of squid is typically “ready-made”, cut and cleaned, and due to its higher thickness, it holds better on the hook.

-When fishing for spot, red drum, trout or blowfish, using annelids as bait, such as bloodworms, adding a small strip, or square of squid, usually makes for a better presentation.
-In this case though, it’s best to hook the worm in multiple places (even using 2-3 hooks), or nevertheless, to make sure none of it remains hanging.
+When fishing for spot, red drum, trout, or blowfish, using annelids as bait, such as bloodworms, adding a small strip, or square of squid, usually makes for a better presentation.
+In this case, though, it’s best to hook the worm in multiple places (even using 2-3 hooks), or nevertheless, to make sure none of it remains hanging.
 The squid strip will do the hanging for the final presentation, giving the fish a better, and more solid target to grab, without ripping the worm from the hook(s) on the first bite.

 Using squid as bait, cut into strips usually works for any fish.
-If you target bigger game, such as sharks, kingfish or grouper, using whole Calamari squids is a better bet.
+If you target bigger game, such as sharks, kingfish, or grouper, using whole Calamari squids is a better bet.
 In this case, it’s best to have the squid hooked through its head, dragging the tail up on the line, with the point and barb protruding out of the squid, somewhere under the eyes.
-This hooking though, it’s indicated only for dead squid, or for squid that you don’t plan to keep a live for long on the hook.
+This hooking though, it’s indicated only for dead squid, or for squid that you don’t plan to keep alive for long on the hook.